cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/jira-cloud-migration.md

    1. **Save** the editor, click on **Exit** to close the editor, and select **Start recipe**.

-> ℹ️ Follow the same customization steps for the **[Jira Cloud > Cobalt] Move pentest finding to 'Accepted Risk'** recipe.
+> **ⓘ** Follow the same customization steps for the **[Jira Cloud > Cobalt] Move pentest finding to 'Accepted Risk'** recipe.
 Make sure to use the correct Jira issue status, such as `Won't Do`, as indicated in the [example Jira workflow](#jira-workflow-statuses).

 ### Update Jira Cloud from the Cobalt Platform

 #### Manage Jira workflow transitions

-> ⚠️ The **Integration Builder**-based Jira Cloud integration has more capabilities than the native Jira Cloud integration.
+> **⚠️** The **Integration Builder**-based Jira Cloud integration has more capabilities than the native Jira Cloud integration.
 It offers the ability to automatically update the status of your Jira Cloud issues when the state of the corresponding pentest finding changes.
 Configuring Jira workflow transitions is necessary for this functionality.
 Without a transition, the Jira issue status cannot be programmatically altered.
 Reference the official Jira Cloud documentation regarding [adding a new transition to a workflow](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows/#Adding-a-transition-to-a-workflow) for more details.

 Modify the example Jira workflow by adding the following workflow transitions: